-- Customer;

-- Internal;

-- Innovation and learning; and
+- Innovation and learning; and - Financial.

-- Financial.

 Combining the BSC with ERM can enhance performance management.
 In the BSC, objectives are identified for each of the perspectives, and, as noted previously, ERM begins with an understanding of objectives.
 For each BSC perspective, metrics (KPIs) are selected and stretch targets are set.
 ERM adds value to the BSC through the identification of events (risks) that could stand in the way of achieving the targets in each of the four perspectives.
-By monitoring the KPIs, management

-Lea Learning and Growth Objectives Mitiga tion Process No. Objective Risk Number Risk Suggested Control Processes Focus Area In Place Effectiveness Comments Owner of Corrective Action can assess how effectively their risk mitigation efforts are working.
-In effect, the KPIs for each perspective also serve as key risk indicators (KRIs), although they are not initially selected for that purpose.
+By monitoring the KPIs, management can assess how effectively their risk mitigation efforts are working.
+In effect, the KPIs for each perspective also serve as KRIs, although they are not initially selected for that purpose.
 For example, if a target for customer satisfaction is not achieved, it suggests that some risks related to the item exist.
 The same metric can be used for monitoring both strategy and risk.